Manual pre-processing

 Biases

-1. Click on the Sequences tab, then choose the sequence of biases.
+1. Click on the Sequences tab, then choose the bias sequence.

 2. Click on the Stacking tab.